rsksmart/devportal-1.0/tutorials/truffle-boxes/rsk-next-box.md

 We will use a special instruction in Truffle console to get the first 10 addresses in our hierarchical deterministic wallet for the RSK network, that are generated from our mnemonic.

-Inside Truffle console, run this command to save the addresses at variable `accounts`:
+Inside the Truffle console, run this command to save the addresses at variable `accounts`:

 ```javascript
 const accounts = await web3.eth.getAccounts()